shreeya-yashvi/MLM-Unsupervised-Learning/README.md

 # Unsupervised Machine Learning: Clustering Analysis Project

 ## Overview
 This project is focused on **Exploratory Data Analysis** using unsupervised machine learning techniques to analyze and segment a dataset with clustering algorithms.
-The **K-Means** and **Agglomerative Hierarchical Clustering (AHC)** models have been applied to form clusters, meeting the objective of product segmentation for targeted marketing and logistics.
+The **K-Means** , **Agglomerative Hierarchical Clustering (AHC)**, **DBSCAN** and **BIRCH** models have been applied to form clusters, meeting the objective of product segmentation for targeted marketing and logistics.

 Model performance is evaluated using:
 - **Silhouette Coefficient**